goalsgame/ueimporter/ueimporter.md

 to which you get access by registering your GitHub user with Epic.
 See [How do I access Unreal Engine 4 C++ source code via GitHub?](https://www.unrealengine.com/en-US/ue4-on-github)

-Each official engine release is labeled with a git tag, for example [4.27.2-release](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release) or [5.0.0-preview-2](https://github.com/EpicGames/UnrealEngine/releases/tag/5.0.0-preview-2).
+Each official engine release is labeled with a Git tag, for example [4.27.2-release](https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release) or [5.0.0-preview-2](https://github.com/EpicGames/UnrealEngine/releases/tag/5.0.0-preview-2).